akashsmb10/birth-weight-predictor/README.md

-# 👶 Birth Weight Prediction Web App
+# ML-Driven Clinical Prediction System with RESTful APIs

-A Machine Learning powered web application that predicts **newborn birth weight** based on maternal and pregnancy-related factors.
+A Machine Learning–powered web application that predicts **newborn birth weight** based on maternal and pregnancy-related factors.
 The application is built using **Python, Flask, and Scikit-learn** and deployed live using **Render**.

 ---